How to Apply

 Prospective students are encouraged to visit the Institute to learn more about the program.
 Meeting students and professors is the best way to get a feel for the program.
 We can arrange for you to sit in on a class and suggest you check Course Listings for what might coincide with your visit.
 To schedule a visit, please contact graduate.journalism@nyu.edu.
 Please note that visits should be scheduled well in advance if you wish to meet with faculty.

-Note: The application deadline date is January 4, however late applications are accepted.
-As there is a limited pool of merit-based financial aid, applications should arrive by January 15 for consideration.
-We will continue to consider submissions on a rolling basis through August.
+Note: The application deadline date is January 4.
+Late applications are accepted, but as there is a limited pool of merit-based financial aid, only applications received by January 15 will be considered for aid.
+We will continue to consider submissions on a rolling basis through May 1st.

 VIEW GSAS REQUIREMENTS